leo-arch/aurer/README.md

 # Aurer
 > A simple, KISS AUR helper written in Bash

-Aurer (AUR helpER) is mainly intended to help the user to learn and understand how an AUR package is installed, showing all the 4 basic steps involved in this process:
+Aurer (AUR helpER) is mainly intended to help the user to learn and understand how an AUR package is installed, showing all the 3 basic steps involved in this process:
-* Tarball download
+* Tarball download (via `curl`)
-* Tarball decompression
+* Tarball decompression (via `tar`)
-* Package build and installation
+* Package build and installation (via `makepkg`)

 Besides AUR packages installation, Aurer also inlcudes the following functions:

+* Edition "on the fly" of PKGBUILD and .install files
 * Dependencies handling
 * Search packages in the AUR
 * Check available updates for installed AUR packages

 With less than 200 lines of code, and being only one source file, it may be easily modified and customized by the user.
 "I give you only a minimal program.
 Learn about it and make it your own"; this is the motto of the KISS principle, and this is what this script is aimed to do.

 ## Installing Aurer:

-First of all, Aurer depends on `package-query` to query the AUR for available packages.
+First of all, Aurer depends, just as Yaourt, on `package-query` to query the AUR for available packages.
 To install `package-query` follow these steps:

 1. Add these lines at the end of you `/etc/pacman.conf`:
 ```